Driving in France?

 Importing Your Car: All the Requirements

 If you would like to move to France with your own car and take up residence there, be sure that the vehicle complies with French safety and road regulations.
-After half a year, you count as a French resident and have to register the car.
+After half a year, you count as a French resident and have to register the car within a month.

 - The vehicle is intended for personal use.

-- You have been living outside the EU for more than 12 months before you come to France.
+- You have been living outside the EU for more than 12 months before coming to France.

 - You have owned the car for at least six months.